OpenElements/BenchScape/README.md

 BenchScape contains functionality to collect and visualize [Java Microbenchmark Harness (JMH)](https://github.com/openjdk/jmh) results for continuous integration approaches.

+**BenchScape** is still in development.
+We plan to have a first useable version ready in spring 2024.

 ## Overview

 The project contains the `server` module that acts as a server to store JMH results.